Fractional shares: How to start fractional investing

-With Stake, you are able to buy and sell fractional shares.
-Instead of having to pay the full price of a security, you can invest a whole dollar amount, starting from just US$10.
+With Stake, you are able to buy and sell fractional shares starting from just US$10.
+Instead of having to pay the full price of a security, you can invest a whole dollar amount and have fractional ownership of a portion of a share.

 What are fractional shares?

-In the past, if you wanted to own a share of a company like Tesla (TSLA) but didn't have the capital, you would have to leave it out of your portfolio.
-But now with online brokerages like Stake offering fractional share investing, individual investors can add their favourite stocks to create a diversified portfolio, for a fraction of the whole stocks price.
+In the past, if you wanted to own a share of a company like Tesla ($TSLA) but didn't have the capital, you would have to leave it out of your portfolio.
+But now with online investing platforms like Stake offering fractional share investing, individual investors can add their favourite stocks to create a diversified portfolio, for a fraction of the whole stock's price.

-Before fractional share trading, there were previously only a few ways to acquire a fraction of a share, including stock splits and reverse stock splits, dividend reinvestment plan, and mergers and acquisitions.
+Before fractional share trading, there were previously only a few ways to acquire a fraction of a share, including stock splits and reverse stock splits, dividend reinvestment plans, and mergers and acquisitions.

 How do fractional shares work?

 When you submit an order for less than a whole share, our broker-dealer, DriveWealth, will purchase the full share and assign you the holder of the fraction.
 The remainder of the share remains on their balance sheet to be divided amongst other fractional share buyers.

 Yes, this means that if you buy a fraction of US$400K Berkshire Hathaway Class A ($BRK-A), our broker-dealer may have to buy the full share.